Chapter 7.2.1 Strategic approaches

 As part of this, the Scottish Government needs to develop active travel networks to allow for short everyday walking, wheeling or cycling journeys to be safe, including daily commutes, and to reduce dependence on cars.
 In addition, integration of active travel and public transport needs to be better developed to reduce the use of private cars, for example with bike storage in stations, and safer access to train stations and bus stops.

-As part of the transition, the IPPR report ‘Fairly Reducing Car use in Scottish cities’162 offers solutions to ensure that moving away from private cars does not disadvantage low-income households.
-This transition should include the creation of fair workplace travel plans negotiated with unions and recognise different needs for journeys, for instance, women are more likely to use public transport for care-related journeys than men, this can include more ‘trip-chaining’ with multiple stops to drop kids, collect shopping and care for other family members.163
+In addition, the Scottish Government – with civil society – needs to expand and improve the public discourse on transport pricing and demand reduction instruments.
+The Fair Fares Review is not sufficient, on its own, to achieve the improvements in public awareness and understanding that are needed.
+As part of the transition, the IPPR report ‘Fairly Reducing Car Use in Scottish Cities offers solutions to ensure that moving away from private cars does not disadvantage low-income households.
+This transition should include the creation of fair workplace travel plans negotiated with unions and recognise different needs for journeys, for instance, a UK Women’s Budget Group briefing shows how women are more likely to use public transport for care-related journeys than men, this can include more ‘trip-chaining’ with multiple stops to drop kids, collect shopping and care for other family members.

 This policy will lead to improvements in public health, both by reducing emissions from private cars and by encouraging daily exercise.
 There will also be a significant benefit to the economy of reduced traffic congestion in cities and towns.
-It will also allow reallocation of roadspace towards other uses, such as green spaces, widened pavements and cycle lanes, helping create 20-minute neighbourhoods.
+It will also allow reallocation of road space towards other uses, such as green spaces, widened pavements and cycle lanes, helping create 20-minute neighbourhoods.
 Public Health Scotland research shows that increasing active travel can increase social contact, community contact and local businesses footfall.

 For further information:

-On the Move – investing in public transport to meet carbon targets and create jobs, FoE Scotland , April 2023, https://foe.scot/wpcontent/ uploads/2023/04/On-the-Move-Report.pdf
+On the Move – investing in public transport to meet carbon targets and create jobs, FoE Scotland , April 2023, https://foe.scot/wp-content/uploads/2023/04/On-the-Move-Report.pdf

 Version 1.0: September 2023